wallberg/blog/_drafts/review-evolution-20.md

 ### Design and the Supernatural

-The author primarily covers natural processes and the science that uncovers them.
-He also adds some supernatural elements:
+The author primarily covers natural processes and the science that uncovers them, but also adds some supernatural elements:

 > Before life can reproduce and before evolution has any chance of occurring, there must first be a code.
 Currently we have no evidence to suggest that the genetic code, or any code, can come into existence without intelligence. {% cite marshallEvolutionBreakingDeadlock2015 -l xxvi %}
 >